 Snow by Joan Eardley art print

-28 x 35.6 cm art print reproduction of Snow by Joan Eardley from the National Galleries of Scotland Collection.
+28 x 35.6 cm art print Snow by Joan Eardley from the National Galleries of Scotland Collection.

 Museum Fine Art paper 280gsm, a gently textured etching paper particularly suited to giclee reproductions of artworks and paintings.
 Ideal for premium colour and monochrome prints.